EnterpriseDB/tpa/docs/src/tpaexec-upgrade.md

 install a different version of a package that is already installed.
 Instead, you must use `tpaexec upgrade` to perform software upgrades.

 !!!
-Note
+Note "Minor version upgrades only"

-**tpaexec upgrade does NOT support MAJOR version upgrades of Postgres.**
+**`tpaexec upgrade` alone does NOT support MAJOR version upgrades of Postgres.**

-!!!
+What TPA can upgrade is dependent on architecture:

-!!!
-Note
+* The M1 architecture and all applicable failover managers for M1, `upgrade` will perform minor version upgrades of Postgres only.
-The M1 architecture only supports minor version upgrades of Postgres.
+* With PGD architectures, `upgrade` will perform minor version upgrades of Postgres and the BDR extension.
-All applicable failover managers for M1 can run minor version upgrades of Postgres.
+* With PGD architectures, and only in combination with the `reconfigure` command, `upgrade` can perform major-version upgrades.

-Minor upgrades of other software components will be added in a future release.
+Support for upgrading other cluster components is planned for future releases.
 !!!

 This command will try to perform the upgrade with minimal disruption to